Jorge-G-P/IHC_HE_GenAI/README.md

 To be able to feed our dataset into the classifier, we must first condition it to the network and to our resource’s limitations.

+- **Students' personal laptops**
+-
+-
+-
+-

 - **Google Cloud Platform**

-To launch the instance we used Cloud Deep Learning VM Image.
+To launch the instance Cloud Deep Learning VM Image was used.
 We created a Linux VM, with a n1-highmem-2 machine and 1 NVIDIA Tesla k80 GPU.
 In addition to the Instance, we created a bucket in order to upload the Images from the different datasets (the reduced one, and the ones with the GANs) to then move them to the persistent disk.
 We firstly implemented our code using the Jupyter Notebook function, but since the training process took a long time and Google Cloud Shell would eventually log off, we switched to SSH and launched our script from the terminal.

 ## 3. Methodology <a name="3_-_methodology"></a>

-Under this section we present all the GAN versions implemented.
-We approach to the proble with our own variation of implementation of the technique and methodology first introduced in [Frid-Adar et al.](https://arxiv.org/abs/1803.01229) in 2018.
+One-hour meetings were held weekly between the team and the advisor.
+Besides from that, another two two-hour meetings were held weekly by the team without the advisor.
+Moreover two sprints were done during the development procedure.
+The last week before the critical review, and three weeks before the final presentation.
+During those sprints, the amount of time spent by each student on the project was roughly doubled.

 ### 3.1.
 Time costs  <a name="31_timecosts"></a>

-Since we lack from any medical expertise for assessing the quality of the generated images, we have implemented several metrics to measure traits of our output pictures.

-- #### Peak Signal-to-Noise Ratio (PSNR)

-This metric is used to measure the quality of a given image (noise), which underwent some transformation, compared to the its original (signal).
-In our case, the original picture is the real batch of images feeded into our network and the noise is represented by a given generated image.

-- #### Structural Similarity (SSIM)

-SSIM aims to predict the perceived the quality of a digital image.
-It is a perception based model that computes the degradation in an image comparison as in the preceived change in the structural information.
-This metric captures the perceptual changes in traits such as luminance and contrast.

-- #### Multi-Scale Gradient Magnitude Similarity Deviation (MS GMSD)

-MS-GMSD works on a similar version as SSIM, but it also accounts for different scales for computing luminance and incorporates chromatic distortion support.

-- #### Mean Deviation Similarity Index (MDSI)

-MDSI computes the joint similarity map of two chromatic channels through standard deviation pooling, which serves as an estimate of color changes.
+??Gantt-diagram

+--------------------??métricas??
-- #### Haar Perceptural Similarity Index (HaarPSI)
+- #### ??
+(FID)

-HaarPSI works on the Haar wavelet decomposition and assesses local similarities between two images and the relative importance of those local regions.
-This metric is the current state-of-the-art as for the agreement with human opinion on image quality.

 - #### Measure Assessment